-The screenshot feature lets you automatically save screenshots to your Dropbox account.
+The screenshot feature lets you automatically save screenshots and screen recordings to your Dropbox account.
 Once you turn this feature on:

-- Screenshots save instantly a Screenshots folder in your account
+- Screenshots and screen recordings automatically save to a folder in your account called Screenshots

-- A link to the screenshot is copied to your clipboard for easy sharing
+- A link to the screenshot or screen recording is copied to your clipboard for easy sharing

 This feature is only available on Mac and Windows computers, except Windows 10 in S mode.

-How to save screenshots to Dropbox on Mac and Windows computers
+How to save screenshots and screen recordings to Dropbox on Mac and Windows computers

-To automatically save screenshots to your Dropbox account on a Mac or Windows computer:
+To automatically save screenshots and screen recordings to your Dropbox account on a Mac or Windows computer:

 - Make sure the Dropbox desktop application is installed and open on your computer.